 Many factors determine a product’s total cost.
 Raw materials, patented technologies, endorsements, and brand name can all contribute.
 Price does not always indicate quality (or lack thereof).
 Even the most prestigious brands run sales too.
 I’ve tried to get you discount codes on all these models, and even still, I recommend waiting until your ideal model goes on sale.

-What Are Whole Body Vibe Plates?
+What Are Whole Body Vibration Plates?

 Whole body vibration machines are a form of passive workout gear that vigorously shakes.
 Depending on the machine, either up and down, and/or side to side.
 These rapid but micro-movements travel throughout the entire body and cause a cascade of beneficial biological changes.

-To oversimplify how it works, during a vibe session, the brain receives signals that it needs to stabilize the body.
+To oversimplify how it works, during a vibration session, the brain receives signals that it needs to stabilize the body.
 Just like working out, your muscles contract to provide stability.
 Then they relax.
 Milliseconds later, the process repeats.

 Stimulating cellular changes similar to full-body training.

-The contractions resulting from standing on the vibe machine fatigue the muscle, burn energy (calories), and cause an anabolic (growth) hormonal cascade.
+The contractions resulting from standing on the vibration machine fatigue the muscle, burn energy (calories), and cause an anabolic (growth) hormonal cascade.
 Resulting in more body fat burning, faster recovery, and overall health improvements.

 These vibrations can also activate muscle fibers that traditional training does not.
 It recruits up to 97% of muscle fibers.